SeiryuZ/HemeWeb/README.md

 ## Plan of Attack
-From the discussion on 24th February 2016, basically we agreed that these are the steps we are going to take for this project:
+From the discussion on 24th February 2016, basically these are the steps roughly we are going to take for this project:

 ### 1) Separate HemelB core into its own container
 This is a straight-forward step.
 Whatever the implementation in the end, having HemelB on its own container, separately from the container which contains the whole workflow from setup step is better.
 We want to have a HemelB-core only clusters that do not need other part.